-Dirty clothes always have a way of being in the way.
-And with an outside storage bay projecting into our bedroom we decided we’d make a simple modification to account for our dirty laundry.
+Dirty clothes always have a way of being in the way in a small camper.
+And with an outside storage bay projecting into our camper next to our bed we decided we’d make a simple modification to account for our dirty laundry.

 From inside the bedroom, we cut a door in the storage bay and installed a hinge so the door would lift.
-Now we can simply grab the handle, lift the chute door and toss our dirty clothes into a hamper accessible from outside!
+Now we can simply grab the handle, lift the chute door and toss our dirty clothes into a hamper accessible from outside the camper!

 Adding or changing curtains in your camper is a great way to tie the room together while also providing the privacy you desire and blocking the sunlight when you want to cool the camper down.

-Many campers come with accordion-style blinds that are not only unpleasant on the eye but also difficult to use and easy to break.
+Many campers come with pleated-style blinds that are not only unpleasant to the eye but also difficult to use and easy to break.

-We installed simple curtain rods and sewed fabric to be able to easily slide over the rods and serve their purpose in blocking the windows.
+We installed simple curtain rods and sewed fabric to be able to easily slide over the rods and serve their purpose in covering the windows.

-Simply soak canvas drop cloths in a bucket of bleach to uniformly color the cloth.
+Simply soak canvas drop cloths in a bucket of bleach and water to uniformly color the cloth.
 Then sew the cushion covers accordingly.
-We added throw pillows as accents to tie the sofa into the rest of the living room.
+We added throw pillows as accents to tie the sofa into the rest of the living room interior.